Today is my birthday.

 I want to help others to create their own simple beautiful lives, because I believe we can.

 We have a range of philosophies and religions available to us, and I find it useful to use them as a framework around which to build this intentional life.
 For me, I am tuned into –

 - some Stoic wisdom

 And such a host of tools at our disposal with which to fill in all the good stuff.
 For me, I believe in –

 I am often utterly flabbergasted by the beauty of nature.
 I love being outside, but I also appreciate home comforts (which is not a Stoic trait).

 My Simple Beautiful Instagram feed has become a gallery of clouds at sunset over the sea here because I find an abundance of beauty on our evening strolls.

-But these are two of my favourite pics for some reason; sunrise and near sunset.
+These are two of my favourite pics for some reason; sunrise and near sunset.
 Perhaps they represent the calm palette of my brand and the beauty to be found in nature.

 Thanks for the trip down me-lane.
 And now I am off to celebrate my birthday.